cremedelacremetop/cremedelacreme/README.md

 ![](/images/TLO_top_LOCF_NCO.png) |![](/images/TLO_top_MOF_NCO.png)

- The following table presents the results obtained in both imputed datasets (LOCF and MOF) deleting al the CO registers for the three tops.
-Between each pairs of tops a difference was found, however only the difference between Top selling and Editors' choice was Large the other two were small.
+ The next table presents the results obtained in both imputed datasets (LOCF and MOF) deleting al the CO registers for the three tops.
+Between each pairs of tops a difference was found, however only the difference between Top selling and Editors' choice was Large the other two were small, also be aware that the outliers with value 3 in Editors' choice  were removed when deleting CO registers.

    Comparision | H0 rejected | Cliff's delta size
 :-----------------:|:-----------------:|:-----------------: